Log-in/Sign-up

 Instructor Qualifications:

-The 2023-2024 school year will be my sixth year teaching AP U.S. Government.
+The 2024-2025 school year will be my seventh year teaching AP U.S. Government.
 As a confirmed political junkie, I remember following election debates, polls, current events, and so forth long before it was normal for my age.
 I attended Patrick Henry College and majored in Government Public Policy, then earned a masters degree in business administration from Regent University.
 While in college, I interned for the prestigious Heritage Foundation in Washington D.C. and Young America's Foundation.
-I have been teaching AP courses online, including U.S. History and Microeconomics, for 19 years and in a traditional classroom for 12.
+I have been teaching AP courses online, including U.S. History and Microeconomics, for 20 years and in a traditional classroom for 12.
 I also served as Administrator and AP Coordinator for Puebla Christian School and wrote AP curriculum for a major online publisher.
 Adding AP U.S. Government in 2018-2019 seemed to be a very natural fit with my background in government and education.
 I am passionate about the fields of government, history, and economics and am thrilled to be able to share that enthusiasm with eager high school students.
-My wife Florina and I have two beautiful daughters, Azrielle (9) and Avianna (6).
+My wife Florina and I have two beautiful daughters, Azrielle (10) and Avianna (7).

 Registration Form: click here